 It is estimated that cryptocurrency exchanges have more than 500 ways.
-Thus, you need to read, research and get in touch with experienced investor to know which one is the best suited for exchanges, before you invest.
+Thus, you need to read, research, and get in touch with experienced investors to know which one is the best suited for exchanges before you invest.

 Stashing Digital Currency

-Cryptocurrency needs to stored.
-Either on a digital wallet or on an exchange.
-Each individual wallet comes with its own set of advantages and disadvantages.
-The security, and technical demands vary according to places.
+Cryptocurrency needs to be stored.
+Either on a digital wallet or an exchange.
+Each wallet comes with its own set of advantages and disadvantages.
+The security and technical demands vary according to place.
 Whereas, exchanges should be investigated in respect of storage choices beforehand.